puchiedarcy/wrecking-crew/README.md

 Fireball
 ========
-At the beginning of a level, the fireball counter starts at 255.
+At the beginning of a level, the fireball counter starts at 255 (0xFF) (34 seconds).
 It decrements by 1 every 8 frames.
 At 0, a fireball spawns at the edge of the opposite side of the screen relative to Mario.

+After it despawns, the counter resets to 96 (12 seconds) (0x60) and counts down again.

+In New Game Plus, at level start the counter starts at 64 (8 seconds) and resets to 32 (4 seconds).

 Known Unknowns
 ==============